7 Recipes to Fight Food Waste

 Check out these seven recipes to help you not scrap so many scraps, and to take a bite out of food waste.

 Brewing your own vegetable stock from scratch is incredibly simple and guaranteed to beat anything you buy in a store.
 Just keep a gallon bag in your freezer and throw in leftover scraps as you cook.
 Think ends of onions, carrot peels, herbs that are on their last leg, etc. Once you’ve filled up the bag, you can create a homebrewed vegetable stock with minimal effort.
 Plus, this stock serves as a blank canvas for an untold number of ingredients you are trying to use up, like that juicy chicken sitting in the refrigerator.

 2. Beet Greens Pesto

-Beet greens are completely edible and super nutrient dense, but they can be a little too bitter as a solo salad base.
+Beet greens are completely edible and super nutrient-dense, but they can be a little too bitter as a solo salad base.
 Transforming beet greens into a pesto and combining them with other high-flavor ingredients, like Parmesan, is the perfect way to mask their bitterness and harness their earthy goodness.
-Try this delicious recipe from Killing Thyme to whip up beet greens pesto in no time.
+Try this delicious recipe from Fork in the Road to whip up beet greens pesto in no time.
 And don’t even think about tossing that Parmesan rind.
 Save it to throw in that vegetable stock you’re going to make later!